fssolutions/AuthDocs/guides/1_protected_aspnet_webapi.rst

 .. warning:: If you intend to call this API from a browser, you might need to activate CORS support in the API.
 Such is not inside the scope of this guide.
-   You may try using the following package: `Microsoft.AspNet.WebApi.Cors <https://www.nuget.org/packages/Microsoft.AspNet.WebApi.Cors>`__.
+   You may try using the following package: `Microsoft.Owin.Cors <https://www.nuget.org/packages/Microsoft.Owin.Cors>`__.

 Retrieving token information in the API
 ********************************************************************************